 GitHub, where I’ve been throwing old code and ongoing projects, trying to push out at least one update every day.
 I have minor programs I’ve worked on spread around.
 At some point, I should eventually have most of it there.
 More on the specific programs later.

-Quora, where I sit in on interesting discussions when I have a few more free minutes.
+Quora, where I used to sit in on interesting discussions when I had a few more free minutes.
 I tried sticking with programming questions, but that only lasted for maybe a day or two.
+I have started recycling a lot of those answers into posts over on the blog and wrote a quick post on why I moved on.

 Digital Comic Museum, where I pitch in with administrative duties, make occasional code recommendations, and research copyrights to ensure content can be made available.
 (For privacy reasons, we don’t let non-members view profiles.)

-My Résumé is pretty self-explanatory, except to say that I have worked with some amazing people.
-The logo doesn’t spin, there.
+My Résumé is pretty self-explanatory, except to say that I have worked with some truly amazing people over the years.
+And the logo doesn’t tilt, there.
+Even I have my limits.

 You can generally find a dormant account on just about any social networking sites, too.
 I sign up to most things, just to see if they have any interesting features.
 If you desperately need to contact me only through those means, the response time varies depending on how often I remember it’s out there.
 Like, is Friendster still a thing?
 I could be easily convinced that I signed up for that long after everybody else left…

-Other things going on that might be of interest include:
+Other things going on that might be of interest include some topics that I’ve written about on my blog:

 If it’s not a link, I haven’t written that page, yet.
 Clever, right?